4.08 from 38 votes

 • vanilla protein powder

-• natural peanut butter – look for peanut butter where the only ingredients are peanut butter and salt.
+• natural peanut butter – look for peanut butter where the only ingredients are peanuts and salt.

 • unsweetened almond milk